annahiliazova/MyProjects/DNS-and-ICMP-Traffic-Analysis/README.md

 # Cybersecurity Incident Report: DNS and ICMP Traffic Analysis

-## Overview
+### Overview

-This project focuses on analyzing network traffic and diagnosing issues related to DNS and ICMP protocols using packet capture data from a network protocol analyzer tool (tcpdump).
-The incident involves a "destination port unreachable" error related to port 53, which is commonly used for DNS services, and the associated ICMP "port unreachable" error.
+This project focuses on analyzing network traffic to diagnose issues caused by a **SYN flood attack**, which led to a **Denial of Service (DoS)** for a website.
+Using packet capture data from a network protocol analyzer (Wireshark), the investigation reveals how the SYN flood overwhelmed the server's resources, causing it to be unresponsive to legitimate requests.

-In this exercise, a cybersecurity analyst inspects network traffic to identify which protocol is causing the disruption.
-The result is documented in a comprehensive cybersecurity incident report.
+The incident involves a website that became unreachable due to the server being flooded with an excessive number of half-open TCP connections.
+The report documents the findings, explains the attack mechanism, and provides recommendations for mitigation.

-## Scenario
+### Scenario

-Several clients reported that they could not access the website `www.yummyrecipesforme.com`, seeing the error "destination port unreachable."
-After attempting to visit the website, the issue was confirmed, and the analysis began.
-Using a network analyzer tool (tcpdump), the following key points were found in the log:

-- **UDP packets** sent to the DNS server for IP address resolution (port 53).
+A website experienced significant downtime, with users encountering a connection timeout error.
+The issue was traced back to a SYN flood attack, where the attacker flooded the server with a large volume of SYN packets, overwhelming its ability to process legitimate requests.

+Key points discovered from the packet capture data include:
-- **ICMP error responses**: "UDP port 53 unreachable," indicating a failure to reach the DNS server.
+- **TCP SYN packets** sent from a single source IP address to the server.
+- **No ACK responses** received from the clients, indicating incomplete connections (half-open connections).
+- **Resource exhaustion** at the server, which led to a failure in handling legitimate user connections.

-The task is to analyze the packet data, identify the impacted network protocol, and write a report to explain the findings and propose possible solutions.
+The task is to analyze the packet data, identify the attack type, and explain how it disrupted the server's normal operation in a detailed cybersecurity incident report.

-## Files Included
+### Files Included

-- `Cybersecurity-Incident-Report.md`: A markdown file containing the completed incident report, detailing the analysis and suggested solutions.
+- `Cybersecurity-Incident-Report.md`: A markdown file containing the completed incident report, including analysis of the attack and the impact on the server.
-- `tcpdump-logs.txt`: A file containing the sample packet capture data for review and analysis.
+- `How-to-read-a-Wireshark-TCP_HTTP-log.pdf` : A PDF document that provides detailed instructions on how to read and interpret Wireshark logs, focusing on TCP and HTTP traffic analysis.

-## Steps to Reproduce
+### Steps to Reproduce

-1. **Load Network Analyzer**: Open the network analyzer tool (`tcpdump`) and begin capturing network traffic.
-2. **Generate Network Traffic**: Simulate browsing the website `www.yummyrecipesforme.com`, which triggers DNS queries to the DNS server.
-3. **Analyze Logs**: Review the tcpdump logs to identify UDP packets sent to the DNS server, along with the associated ICMP error messages indicating that port 53 is unreachable.
+1. **Open Packet Capture in Wireshark**: Load the `wireshark-log.pcap` file into Wireshark for analysis.
+2. **Apply Filters**: Use the Wireshark filter `tcp.flags.syn == 1 && tcp.flags.ack == 0` to locate SYN packets that are part of the flood.
+3. **Analyze the Traffic**: Review the SYN packets to determine the source IP address, the volume of packets, and any signs of resource exhaustion on the server side.
-4. **Document Findings**: Summarize the results in a cybersecurity incident report that includes analysis of the protocols used, error messages received, and suggested remediation steps.
+4. **Document Findings**: Write a cybersecurity incident report detailing the type of attack, its effect on the server, and potential mitigation strategies.

-## Incident Report
+### Incident Report

-### Section 1: Identify the type of attack that may have caused this network interruption
+#### Section 1: Identify the type of attack that may have caused this network interruption

-The incident is caused by a failure to reach the DNS server at port 53.
-Analyzing the tcpdump log and the associated ICMP error messages, the issue appears to stem from a disruption in DNS communication due to unreachable port 53.
-The analysis suggests that this may have been caused by a misconfiguration or network-level issue rather than a typical cyber attack.
+The network disruption was caused by a **SYN flood attack**.
+The attacker sent a large number of SYN packets to the server without completing the TCP handshake.
+This resulted in the server's resources being exhausted as it tried to establish connections, preventing it from handling legitimate requests.

-### Section 2: Explain how the attack is causing the website to malfunction
+#### Section 2: Explain how the attack is causing the website to malfunction

-The failure to resolve the domain name into an IP address causes the website to be inaccessible.
-The underlying issue is the "UDP port 53 unreachable" ICMP error, which signifies that the DNS server could not be reached due to the port being unavailable.
+The server's inability to complete the three-way TCP handshake due to an overwhelming number of incoming SYN packets caused it to become unresponsive.
+As a result, legitimate users were unable to establish a connection, leading to the timeout errors they encountered.
+The attack effectively consumed server resources, blocking access to the website.

-## Tools and Technologies Used
+### Tools and Technologies Used

-- **Network Protocol Analyzer**: tcpdump
+- **Network Protocol Analyzer**: Wireshark
-- **Protocols Analyzed**: DNS (UDP), ICMP
+- **Protocols Analyzed**: TCP (SYN flood)
 - **Data Format**: Packet Capture (PCAP)

-## Conclusion
+### Conclusion

-This report outlines the process of analyzing a network issue involving DNS and ICMP traffic.
-The problem was identified as an unreachable DNS port, and possible solutions were discussed, including verifying DNS server configurations and troubleshooting network paths to ensure proper communication with DNS servers.

-## Future Work

-Further investigation may involve verifying firewall settings, examining server logs, and checking for external factors that may have caused the disruption of DNS services.
+This report provides an in-depth analysis of a **SYN flood attack** and its impact on the server's ability to process connections.
+The investigation showed that the server became overwhelmed by a large number of incomplete TCP handshakes, preventing normal operations and causing a Denial of Service.
+Possible mitigation strategies, such as SYN cookies or rate-limiting incoming connections, are discussed in the report.